vmware-tanzu/tanzu-cli/docs/quickstart/quickstart.md

 ### tanzu config server

-The `tanzu config server` group of commands has been deprecated in favor of `tanzu context list` and `tanzu context delete`.
+The `tanzu config server` group of commands has been removed in favor of `tanzu context list` and `tanzu context delete`.

 ### tanzu plugin sync